Approved Treatments for Multiple Sclerosis

 Acthar Gel

-Acthar Gel (repository corticotropin injection) is an injectable therapy used to manage acute relapses in MS. The treatment is usually considered for MS patients who have had inadequate responses, or cannot tolerate, corticosteroids.
+Acthar Gel (repository corticotropin injection) is an injectable medication used to manage acute relapses in adults with MS. The treatment can be administered via either subcutaneous or intramuscular injections and is usually considered for patients who have had inadequate responses, or cannot tolerate, corticosteroids.

 Purified Cortrophin Gel